-Bentonville Nursing Home Abuse Lawyer
+Nursing Home Abuse Lawyers

-Even though you decide to move your elderly family member to a long-term care facility because you expect them to provide them with expert care, that’s not always the case.
-No matter how much research you do to ensure it’s a great facility, your loved one could still experience abuse or neglect while in their nursing home.
+If they can no longer take care of themselves, or members of the family are no longer able to provide them with the time and energy they need to protect their health, then you might decide to move your loved one into a nursing home.
+Even though you decide to move your elderly family member to a long-term care facility because you expect them to provide them with expert care, that’s not always what occurs.
+No matter how much research you do to ensure you have chosen a great facility, your loved one could still experience abuse or neglect while in their nursing home.
 That’s where our Bentonville nursing home abuse lawyer comes in.
+At McMath Woods, we understand how vulnerable your loved one feels after suffering abuse at the facility that is supposed to be caring for them.
+Our attorneys are here to support you and your family members through this legal process so we can get them the justice they deserve for everything they’ve been through.

 Types of Nursing Home Abuse

-Abuse is actively done by staff members or fellow residents of these facilities.
+While the ideal situation is that your elderly loved one is treated with compassion and professional support at a long-term care facility, that’s not always the case.
+That’s why it’s essential to know about the different types of abuse that can occur in their facility.
+Abuse comes in many different forms when it comes to elderly residents in nursing homes.
+Abuse may be from staff members or fellow residents in these facilities.
 Even though other forms of abuse, like neglect, can happen unintentionally, all of these types of abuse are intentionally done by the staff or other residents that the staff don’t stop from happening.
-Here are the different types of abuse that can happen in a nursing home:
+Here are the different kinds of abuse that can occur in a nursing home:

-• Psychological.
 When a person is verbally or emotionally abusive to a resident, it’s known as psychological abuse.
 Whether the staff member was yelling at, cursing at, or tormenting a resident, they could suffer psychologically and have pain and distress.
-Mental and emotional abuse can be just as damaging to a resident as physical abuse because they could isolate themselves and it could cause their health to decline.
+Mental and emotional abuse can be just as damaging to a resident as physical abuse because they could isolate themselves, and it could cause their health to decline.

-• Neglect.
 While instances of neglect are not always intentional, staff can neglect patients on purpose, which is considered abuse.
 An elderly person requires their needs to be met so that they can remain healthy.
 When a staff member neglects them, their hygiene, health status, and mental health can all decline.

 Spotting Signs of Abuse in Your Loved One

-As mentioned above, there are many different types of abuse that can happen in nursing homes.
-If you don’t know what to look for, you might miss the signs that your family member is being abused in their facility and it could go on for even longer.
+As mentioned above, many different types of abuse take place in nursing homes.
+If you don’t know what to look for, you might miss the signs that your family member is being abused in their facility, and it could go on for even longer.
 Many of the signs of abuse are similar, which means it could be hard for you to identify which specific form of abuse is happening.
+What’s crucial is being able to spot the abuse so it can be reported and your loved one can get to safety.
+Here are some of the most common signs that your family member is being abused in their long-term care facility:

 • Unexplained bruises or cuts